 Knowing the kind of traffic a website receives - like mobile devices vs laptop/desktop, network speed, geographic location and return visits - will help formulate a picture of the user base to refine content and optimization strategy to their needs.
 For example, if users are spread across the globe versus a more centralized geographic region, it can make sense to lend more importance to the location of web servers or how extensively CDNs are used.

-Analytics tools and plugins make it easy to explore usage stats and reveal patterns and trends.
+Website traffic analytics tools and plugins make it easy to explore usage stats and reveal patterns and trends.
 After a few weeks or months-worth of tracking to establish a baseline, that information can be used to develop an optimization strategy and improve user experience.
-Data like bounce rate, engagement, cart abandonment, sales conversion and landing pages can give a better understanding of the way customers use a website and how load time impacts overall user experience and sales.
+Metrics like bounce rate, engagement, cart abandonment, sales conversion and landing pages can give a better understanding of the way customers use a website and how load time impacts overall user experience and sales.

 Optimizing page speed is the product of two main factors - minimizing page weight and streamlining delivery.
 Start with minimizing page weight to reduce both the quantity and size of the file resources needed to load the page.Minimize Page Weight